 What is a perpetual license vs. a subscription license?

 Subscription licenses are what most people think about when they consider the SaaS licensing model.
 In most cases, the customer will pay a recurring, monthly fee, and enjoy software access and related support for as long as they continue to do so.
-This is different from perpetual licenses, which allow customers to continue to use the software forever—as dictated by the original licensing agreement— without any additional charges (other than possible repair or support costs).
+This is different from perpetual licenses, which allow customers to continue to use the software forever—as dictated by the original licensing agreement— without any additional charges (other than repair or support costs).

 What is a perpetual license vs. an annual license?

 Annual licenses are basically an extension of the subscription license model, where the customer pays a yearly fee to access software services.
-The advantages and disadvantages of this licensing model are very similar to the advantages and disadvantages of the subscription model.
+The advantages and disadvantages of this licensing model are similar to the advantages and disadvantages of the subscription model.
 One difference, however, is the regularity of payments.
-Customers that don’t want to have to worry about monthly charges may prefer annual licenses, allowing them to pay a larger amount upfront in a way that is similar to a perpetual license.
+Customers who do not want to have to worry about monthly charges may prefer annual licenses, allowing them to pay a larger amount upfront in a way that is similar to a perpetual license.
 This is still very much a SaaS model—the vendor retains full ownership over the software, along with the rights and control that go along with it.

 Benefits for vendors

 Because perpetual access is a one-time charge, vendors that offer perpetual licenses can bring in more revenue up-front, as opposed to making smaller, recurrent charges.
 While ongoing pricing models may allow for continued revenue over a longer period, it often takes up to three years or more of continued service before the vendor will ‘break even’ on their investment (including costs associated with ongoing support and maintenance).
-At the same time, this approach is heavily dependent on reducing customer churn, which can be a difficult prospect in the highly-competitive SaaS market.
+At the same time, this approach is heavily dependent on reducing customer churn, which can be a difficult prospect in the highly competitive SaaS market.

 Benefits for customers